All Episodes

 I'm sorry.

-Yeah, Novak said that that Bush chose Harriet Myers as sort of a all right, take this, you conservatives, because they had so lobbied him and worked him over about not appointing his buddy Al Gonzales.
+Yeah, Novak said that Bush chose Harriet Myers as sort of a, all right, take this, you conservatives, because they had so lobbied him and worked him over about not appointing his buddy Al Gonzalez.

-So that's uh I only mention it to you because your theory is that uh he did this to defy the base and to show leak to to so he could show courage, forgetting about the defying the base, because they know he doesn't care about polls and he doesn't care about the base.
+So that's, I only mention that to you because your theory is that he did this to defy the base and to show leading to so he could show courage, forget about defying the base, because I know he doesn't care about polls and he doesn't care about the base.

-He cares about loyalty, and there are a lot of people on the right in the Republican Party, and I know definitely on the left, that are not loyal to him.
+He cares about loyalty, and there are a lot of people on the right and the Republican Party, and I know definitely on the left, that are not loyal to him.

-Well, I know you're right about he's being big on loyal, uh loyalty, but let me ask you a question about that, Ed.
+Well, I know you're right about he's being big on loyalty, but let me ask you a question about that, Ed.

-They held their nose over the uh uh signing of campaign finance reform, and they stuck with him.
+They held their nose over the signing of campaign finance reform, and they stuck with him.

-They did, they didn't you know the the truth be known, these same conservatives you're talking about on Harriet Myers would have gone over to the dark side after campaign finance reform and Ted Kennedy writing the education bill if it weren't for the war.
+They didn't, you know, the truth be known, these same conservatives you're talking about on Harriet Myers would have gone over to the dark side after campaign finance reform and Ted Kennedy writing the education bill if it weren't for the war.

 True.